Faisal-Kushha/data-structures-and-algorithms/python/graph/README-BFS.md

 ## Approach & Efficiency

-Create a function that take the vertex(node) as an input.
+Create a function that takes the vertex(node) as an input.
 Check if the node in the graph.
-Declare a queue Declare a set Enqueue the node and add it to the set Loop through the Queue Return the node
+Declare a queue
+Declare a set
+Enqueue the node and add it to the set
+Loop through the Queue till the length of queue is zero Dequeue The Front
+Take an action of setting the front to None
+Get all neighbors as list
+Loop over the list of neighbors
+Set the edge vertex as neighbor
+Check if the neighbor is not in visited and add it to visited then enqueue it Return the node

 Big O: O(n), O(n^2).